Camio38998/Drinks/chocomilk.md

 ## Chocolate Milk
-You chose Chocolate Milk.
-Now do do you drink it with :
+You decide to get Chocolate Milk.
+Now do you drink it with :
 [Cookies](cookies.md)
+or
 [Cupcakes](cupcakes.md)